-There are so many reasons why wearing sunscreen is important.
+There are so many reasons why wearing sunscreen is essential.
 But since it’s a beauty, not a medical blog, let’s stick to the skincare aspect of it.
-Below, I provide the reasons why sunscreen is important — from skincare standpoint.
+Below, I provide the reasons why sunscreen is essential — from skincare standpoint.
 No mentioning of scary things like skin cancer etc. Promise!

-A recent study concludes that daily use of a broad-spectrum sunscreen (i.e. a product that protects from both UVA and UVB damage) “slows skin aging, even in middle-aged men and women.”
-That study observed 900 men and women from Australia over a 4-year period and the results were impressive: daily sunscreen users were less likely to have wrinkles and dark spots than participants who did not wear SPF.
+A recent study concludes that daily use of a broad-spectrum sunscreen (i.e., a product that protects from both UVA and UVB damage) “slows skin aging, even in middle-aged men and women.”
+That study observed 900 men and women from Australia over four years, and the results were impressive: daily sunscreen users were less likely to have wrinkles and dark spots than participants who did not wear SPF.

 Now, when we are on the same page on the importance of using sunscreen, let’s dive into types of sunscreens.
 Generally speaking, there are two types of sunscreens.
 Those that contain mineral ingredients (aka physical sunscreens) and synthetic ones (aka chemical sunscreens).
 Here is a skinny on which sunscreen type is right for you.

-Mineral aka physical sunscreen group consists of only two ingredients: zinc oxide and titanium dioxide.
-That type of sun protecting ingredients work as a light reflector — so damaging sun rays do not penetrate into your skin.
+Mineral, aka physical sunscreen group, consists of only two ingredients: zinc oxide and titanium dioxide.
+That type of sun protecting ingredients work as a light reflector — so damaging sun rays do not penetrate your skin.

 Mineral sunscreens start to work immediately after application and need more considerate application.
-In other words, it’s important to not miss a spot while applying a mineral sunscreen onto the skin.
+In other words, it’s essential not to miss a spot while applying a mineral sunscreen onto the skin.

-If you have acne-prone skin with tendencies to sensitivity (like mine!), mineral sunscreens are the best option to choose.
+If you have acne-prone skin with tendencies to sensitivity (like mine!), mineral sunscreens are the best option to choose from.
 There is no evidence that mineral sunscreens cause allergic reactions.
-In fact, zinc oxide paste is used to treat skin irritations such as burns, cuts, and even diaper rash.
-So, if babies are not allergic to this ingredient, most likely you will not be either.
+Zinc oxide paste is used to treat skin irritations such as burns, cuts, and even diaper rash.
+So, if babies are not allergic to this ingredient, most likely, you will not be either.

 There are two options to choose from: clear and tinted.
 Both are creamy and easy to apply, do not move your makeup, and do not cause any irritations.
-If you are just starting with wearing sunscreen regularly, that’s a great option to start with.
-The Skin Cancer Foundation recommends Elta MD products as effective broad-spectrum sunscreens for a reason.
+If you are just starting with wearing sunscreen regularly, that’s a great option, to begin with.
 It’s an industry’s favorite sunscreen brand.

 The SPF Number Game